Spotlight on Walmer Castle

 The short, squat structure of the castle made it a difficult target to strike from the sea, while the curved walls of its four 'clover leaf' bastions were designed to deflect gunfire away from the central keep.

-Above: The view along the Yew walk in c1921 and today.
+Above: The view along the Yew Walk around 1921 and today.
 The gap in the trees above the Apollo statue was known as the 'keyhole'.

 Three things to look out for